Ben Shungu

-Ben Shungu (born October 4, 1997) is an American professional basketball player for Legia Warsaw of the Polish Basketball League (PLK) and Basketball Champions League.
+Ben Shungu (born October 4, 1997) is an American professional basketball player for Rīgas Zeļļi of the Latvian–Estonian Basketball League (LEBL).
 He played college basketball for the Vermont Catamounts.

 Professional career

 In 2022, after graduating from Vermont, Shungu signed his first pro contract with Riesen Ludwigsburg in the German Basketball Bundesliga.
 In the middle of the rookie season, he transferred to Karlsruhe Lions.
 Next season he started with Giants Düsseldorf in the same German 2nd League.
 In January, 2024, Shungu signed for Kalev/Cramo.

 After winning Estonian Championship and Finals MVP he signed for the Fenerbahçe Koleji in the Turkish 2nd League.
 In 31 games he recorded very impressive stats: 16.6ppg, 4.8rpg, 5.7apg and 1.0spg.
 He was also voted League Player of the Week (2 times) but late in the season joined Hapoel Afula.

 On July 6, 2025, Shungu signed with Legia Warsaw.

+On January 15, 2026, he signed with Miasto Szkła Krosno of the Polish Basketball League (PLK).